nishant-manasvi/weddingRSVP/README.md

 3. Check that the viewport meta tag is present

 ## 💡 Additional Features

+Current implementation includes:
+- ✅ **Event Selection**: Guests can choose which events to attend
+- ✅ **Arrival Date Tracking**: Know when guests will arrive
+- ✅ **Mobile-optimized design** with wedding theme colors
+- ✅ **Google Maps integration** for venue locations

 You can extend this RSVP system with:
 - **Dietary restrictions field**